idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueCityMarkarth.md

 - I used to visit the city frequently, but after the Markarth Incident it is not the safest place for me.
 - Before the Great War I saw many a pilgrim visit the temple of Dibella.
 Now many fear travelling the roads.
 - The Forsworn prevent a lot of trade for the city.
 - The Forsworn would be wise not to attack Markarth while Ondolemar is here.
-He survived the battle for the Imperial City, fighting both the Legion and Naarifin's daedra.
+He survived the Imperial City, fighting both the Legion and daedra.
 - Markarth is as rotten as Riften.
 You just don't see it as well.
 - Be careful not to commit any crimes here.
 Cidhna Mine is a harsh place.
 - Most people who enter the mine only come out dead.